adarwoo/modbus_relay/docs/user_manual.md

 This FMEA analyzes potential failure modes of a Modbus-controlled relay board designed for CNC safety, including load control and emergency stop (E-stop) functionality.
 Any failure should result in the CNC stopping by letting go of the estop switch.
 <br/>**Note**: The estop must be checked once at the start of operations.
-This step is done by the Masso CNC controller.
+This step is done by the Masso CNC device.
 This relay estop contact is Normally Opened.
 So when the CNC starts, the relay would be open.
 If the relay was to close **after** the Masso had booted, this could be considered an estop test.
 Therefore, the relay must be started well before the Masso.
 This is the case (100ms vs 10s).